rich-iannone/greenwood/README.md

 # Greenwood

-**Modern survival analysis for Python: Narwhals-native, R-validated, plotnine-visualized.**
+**Modern survival analysis for Python: Narwhals-native, R-validated, beautifully visualized.**

 ## What is Greenwood?